Wolf an der Mosel (Rhein Pfalz), Germany September 2023 (Tour 8)

 Fussen (Bayern), Germany October 2020 (Tour 3)

-Situated on the southern end of the Romantic Road, within walking distance of the Austrian border, Fussen is a small, pretty town on the banks of the River Lech with a history of violin and lute making (you can learn all about that in the town’s museum).
+Situated at the southern end of the Romantic Road, within walking distance of the Austrian border, Fussen is a small, pretty town on the banks of the River Lech with a history of violin and lute making (you can learn all about that in the town’s museum).
 Don’t get too excited about the Romantic Road – there is nothing in the least romantic about the road(s).
 It is simply a 300 mile mix of roads between Wurzburg and Fussen, stylized by a group of travel agents in the 1950’s who were out to promote Bavaria.

 I walked from Brunnen to Fussen along a good path on the banks of the Forggensee, passing through the villages of Schwangau and Horn on the way.
 The weather was brightening all the time and the walk was delightful, taking no more than an hour and a quarter even allowing for photo stops.
 A walkers path goes all the way around the Forggensee but I imagine that walk would take about 6 hours.
 It’s a sizeable lake.